TES3MP/TES3MP-Docs/source/api/timer.rst

 stop()
 ^^^^^^

-Marks timer as stopped, but not deleted.
+Marks a timer as stopped, but not deleted.

 restart(msec)
 ^^^^^^^^^^^^^

-Restarts timer with new target time.
+Restarts a timer with a new target time.

 **Parameters:**
     | **number** msec.